MIGRATION ON THE UP! 🙏

 A CONSTANT STRUGGLE

-The Cypriot Government constantly makes efforts to address the needs of asylum seekers.
-They provide temporary accommodation in reception centres and they have also actively supplied healthcare and education to them.
-Legal assistance is also available for asylum applications, but these resources sometimes become limited and the capacity of the government to effectively respond to the needs of all asylum seekers are stretched thin by rising numbers.Â
+The issue of asylum seekers in Cyprus is not just a matter of humanitarian concern.
+It is also a test of the country’s commitment to upholding its international obligations.
+As a signatory to the 1951 Refugee Convention, Cyprus has a legal and moral duty to protect the rights and dignity of any people seeking asylum within its borders.
+The Cypriot Government constantly attempts to address the needs of all asylum seekers.
+They provide temporary accommodation in reception centres and they have also actively supplied healthcare and education for them while they wait to be processed.
+Legal assistance is also provided during asylum applications.
+These resources, however. are sometimes limited and the capacity of the government to effectively respond to the needs of all asylum seekers is constantly stretched thin by rising numbers.Â

 A LENGTHY BUREAUCRATIC PROCESS